 Your strategy outlines how, when, and where you are going to communicate with your audience.
 Refer back to your message architecture to determine how to make those decisions.When you build out a communications strategy, you define additional elements of your personality.
 You define the types of places you spend time, when you’re going to reach out to people, and what you’ll respond to.

 Listen to your audience, and learn if you’re being consistent.
 Check in with your message architecture, and make sure your mission statement aligns with your objectives.

 Your brand personality is an intrinsic part of your organisation.
 Set yourself up for success with a message architecture, voice and tone, and communications strategy.

-I’m presenting a webinar with GatherContent that covers how to build a message architecture that reflects and promotes your brand.
-Join us (for free) on Thursday August 16th at 4pm BST. we’ll be covering how to build a message architecture, create a voice and tone, and use brand to further organisational goals.
+Watch the recording of Marli's webinar, how to build a message architecture that reflects and promotes your brand.
+We covered how to build a message architecture, how to create a voice and tone, and how to use brand to further organisational goals.

 Marli Mesibov is the VP of Content Strategy at the digital UX agency Mad*Pow.
 Her work spans strategy and experiences across industries, with a particular interest in healthcare, finance, and education.
 She is a frequent conference speaker, a former editor of the UX publication UX Booth, and was voted one of MindTouch’s Top 25 Content Strategist Influencers in 2016.
 Marli can also be found on Twitter, where she shares thoughts on UX Design, content strategy, and Muppets.
 You can learn more about her and her work at http://marli.us